2021 Food Tour of Japan in Autumn

 Today we visit some pottery kilns specializing in Arita-yaki, a highly decorated style using various colours, and Imari-yaki, a classic style traditionally using blue and white hues.

-We stay in the pretty coastal town of Karatsu, and enjoy a dinner banquet of seafood caught fresh from the Sea of Genkai and served on Karatsu-yaki, characterized by subtle earthy tones.
+We stay in the pretty coastal town of Karatsu, and enjoy a dinner banquet of seafood caught fresh from the Sea of Genkai and served on Karatsu-yaki, characterised by subtle earthy tones.

+Today could be the highlight of the tour according to our past travellers.
 In the morning we set off for the Itoshima Peninsula and the coastal rural town of Itoshima, which is becoming a bit of a foodie haven.
-Young, creative chefs have set up new restaurants specializing in local produce, and centuries-old production traditions are being revived by boutique makers focusing on niche quality product.
+Young, creative chefs have set up new restaurants specialising in local produce, and centuries-old production traditions are being revived by boutique makers focusing on niche quality product.

 We visit a fourth-generation-owned soy sauce brewery to learn about how this fundamental Japanese ingredient is made.